 - Sunscreen: Bring sunscreen, because most of the exhibits are outdoors.

-- Camera: There will be lots of photo opportunities and plenty of adorable critters -- be sure to bring a cellphone or camera and a way to charge them.
+- Camera: There will be lots of photo opportunities and plenty of adorable critters -- be sure to bring a cellphone or camera.

 - Picnic: The park allows outside food, which can be a smart way to save on dining.

 See below for a list of our recommended exhibits to check out during your visit.

 The San Diego Zoo’s Conrad Prebys Africa Rocks spotlights the amazing biodiversity found on the African continent.
 With six new habitats that span 8 acres dedicated to African plants and animal species, including including African penguins, baboons, lemurs, and more.
 These habitats are all unique, and are organized under the following concepts:

 - Madagascar Forest

 Enjoy a ride on the double-decker bus for a narrated tour of the zoo.
 You'll see lots of the zoo's highlights and popular exhibits along the way.
 This is especially helpful as the zoo is quite expansive and walking its entire expanse can get tiring.
 Go on the tour early in the day and follow along on your map to get a feel for the zoo's layout as you go.

 Home of the zoo's polar bears, this exhibit is a must-see for any Arctic enthusiasts out there.
 Watch a snow white fox frolic, caribou meander, and polar bears swimming or playing in the underwater viewing area.
 Stay for a Keeper Talk, during which you'll learn about the unique maned wolf species and see the animals do enrichment exercises.